katyamust/spark-in-production/src/python/readme.md

 ## Development Experience

-Besides a more convenient development approach with python scripts, modules and tests, the local Spark environment together with an IDE like Visual Studio Code allows convenient and familiar development experiences.
+Besides a more convenient development approach with python scripts, modules and tests, the local Spark environment together with an IDE like Visual Studio Code's [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) allows convenient and familiar development experiences.

 ### IntelliSense, Refactoring and other development tools